 People say ‘don’t judge a book by its cover’, in this case, you get exactly what it says on the tin!
-The game involves school girls and zombies.
-It’s as simple as that.
+The game involves school girls and zombies – It’s as simple as that.
 School Girl/Zombie Hunter came out in Japan back in January this year and I really wanted to pick it up due to being a massive Onechanbara fan (set in the same universe), but because it was all in Japanese with no English subtitles I decided to wait and see if it ever hit our shores.
 As soon as I realised we were getting it I was so happy!
-Yeah, it’s a budget game where you shoot anything that moves, but it combines a few of my favourite styles of games – Action, Anime, Anarchy….
-So i’m going to call it a triple-A game!
+Yeah, it’s a budget game where you shoot anything that moves, but it combines a few of my favourite styles of games – Action, Anime, and Anarchy….
+So I’m going to call it a triple-A game!

-The story focuses on five school girls who are trapped within their prestigious school, Kirisaku High School, which is conveniently known for its balanced curriculum of sports and academics (which involves a lot of martial arts and learning how to handle weaponry).
+The story focuses on five school girls who are trapped within the prestigious Kirisaku High School, which is conveniently known for its balanced curriculum of sports and academics (which involves a lot of martial arts and learning how to handle weaponry).
 They are cut off from the outside world and must fend off an almost infinite flood of horny, brutal zombie hordes as they move through the school looking for survivors and discovering the source of the attack.

 The girls must learn to work together as well as complete missions on their own if they wish to survive this night of horror!
 Each of the girls have their own agenda and goals, however, they all have the same common goal – find the source of the undead infestation, annihilate them with overpowering weaponry and fashionable undergarments, and put an end to this crisis.